sebanc/linuxloops/Readme/Distro-notes.md

 ## fedora

+On the first boot after install, fedora will relabel files for Selinux support (this might take a few minutes) and reboot.
+This is the expected behaviour and fedora should boot normally on the second boot.

 If you install the nvidia proprietary driver, the first boot after each kernel update will be long as the nvidia kernel modules are being rebuilt.